Version 1.2 - Effective June 21, 2022

 - Presence of application or web browser "autocomplete" or "save password" permission

-- User enumeration on login
+- User enumeration on pages such as "login" or "forgot password"

 - Absence of rate limits